Giants @ Diamondbacks Gamethread

-Before the game, the Giants made a roster move.
-Center fielder Austin Slater was placed on the 10-day Injured List for the second time this season, after aggravating his previous hamstring injury during Wednesday’s loss to the Washington Nationals.
-Replacing him is Bryce Johnson, recently returned from the IL himself, and was hitting the ball very well in AAA Sacramento.
+They have some reinforcements on the way.
+Before the game the team optioned right-handed pitcher Cole Waites and reinstated left-handed pitcher Alex Wood from the Injured List.
+Wood, who is expected to appear in tonight’s game, has made three starts this year and has a 1.80 ERA, a 3.51 FIP, and 11 strikeouts to six walks in 10 innings.

-Taking the mound for the Giants is righty Alex Cobb, who makes his eighth start of the year.
-He’s been brilliant so far, with a 2-1 record, a 2.01 ERA, a 2.91 FIP, and 38 strikeouts to just six walks in 40.1 innings.
-His last outing was brilliance, as he dealt seven shutout innings against the Milwaukee Brewers.
+But while he’s expected to play, he won’t start.
+The distinction goes to John Brebbia, the opener.
+Brebbia is having an odd season.
+The right-handed reliever is 1-0 with a 5.93 ERA, but has just a 2.50 FIP, and has 21 strikeouts to six walks in just 13.2 innings.
+He’s only been used as an opener once this year, but it went very well as he gave up just one hit in 1.1 scoreless innings, with two strikeouts.
+He was an opener 11 times last year, and gave up just one run.

-On the other side is lefty Tommy Henry, a youngster making just his fourth start of the year and the 13th of his two-year career.
-He’s off to a slow start, with a 1-0 record, a 5.17 ERA, a 4.59 FIP, and just seven strikeouts to seven walks in 15.2 innings.
-He gave up two runs in six innings against the Washington Nationals his last time out.
+On the other side is righty Ryne Nelson, a youngster making just the 11th start of his career.
+He’s 1-2 this year with a 6.00 ERA, a 4.73 FIP, and 22 strikeouts to 10 walks in 36 innings.

 Lineups